nagvbt/nagvbt.github.io/blog/2012-06-18-unit-testing-nativE-C++.md

 ---
-title: "Unit Testing Native C++ Applications with out “/clr” flag or fall back to 3rd party frameworks"
-date: "2012-06-18"
-categories:
-  - "c-cpp-mfc-vcpp"
-tags:
+tags: ["C++", "MFC"]
-  - "cpp"
-  - "vc"
 ---

+#  Unit Testing Native C++ App with out clr

+Unit Testing Native C++ Applications with out “/clr” flag or fall back to 3rd party frameworks

 Visual Studio 11 provides the ability to do Unit Testing Native C++ Applications with a new C++ unit testing framework shipping with VS 11.